miho/VMF-Tutorials/VMF-Tutorial-09/README.md

 [HOME](https://github.com/miho/VMF-Tutorials/blob/master/README.md) [NEXT ->](https://github.com/miho/VMF-Tutorials/blob/master/VMF-Tutorial-10/README.md)

-## Custom Behavior & Delegation
+## Custom Default Values for Properties

 ### What you will learn

 In this tutorial you will learn how to

-- declare default values
+- define default values
+- check if properties are set or unset

 ### Declaring Default Values